 If you read Life of Pi and loved it like I did, then do yourself a favor and:

-2. Read nothing about it online- none of the critic reviews and especially none of the plot summaries;
+1. Buy this book;2.
+Read nothing about it online- none of the critic reviews and especially none of the plot summaries;3.
+Get a box of tissues and keep an open mind; and4.
+Enjoy another Yann Martel animal allegory, as painful as this one may be.

 And those are both my review and recommendation bundled into four tidy directions.
 I don't want to hint at themes or touch upon turning points; I want you to experience them on your own.
 I had a hint of what was to come and I found myself waiting for it the entire read, which is no way to wander through Martel's carefully crafted mix of reality and fantasy.